hbr/alba-lang-description/docs/tour.md

         end

-In this case the compiler verifies that there exists a value which satisfies the properties and that the value is unique.
+In this case the compiler verifies that there exists a value which satisfies the property or properties and that the value is unique.
 Note that functions can have preconditions.
 The above function would be illegal without the preconditions because an arbitrary function is not invertible and it is only possible to find the original value if the image lies in the range of the function.

 Functions defined by properties are always ghost functions because no algorithm is given to compute the result.